VladIacobIonut/Swinflate/README.md

 This layouts are designed to work with horizontal collection view of a single row and multiple columns.

-1. Before using it, please import in the class where your collectionView lies.
+1. Before using it, please import it in the class where your collectionView lies.

 ```swift
   import Swinflate